Year School Opened: 2011

 What’s in a name?
 Everything!
 We are an ‘academy’.
 Academics, learning, developing strong intellectual capacities—these are what we aspire to.
 We are a ‘Leadership’ academy.
 In simplest terms, leaders influence others.
 At our school we teach and train our cadets to be leaders with character—the traits necessary to build teams who achieve their goals.

-San Jacinto Leadership Academy exists to educate, train and inspire its students (cadets) in such a way so that each cadet becomes a recognized leader of character dedicated to the four Core Values of Citizenship, Competency, Communication, and Character, and is prepared to aggressively continue their journey towards a career of professional excellence and service to the community and country.
+San Jacinto Leadership Academy exists to educate, train and inspire its students (cadets) in such a way so that each cadet becomes a recognized leader of character dedicated to the four Core Values of Citizenship, Competency, Communication, and Character, and is prepared to aggressively continue their journey to college and towards a career of professional excellence and service to the community and country.

 We educate with high-quality learning opportunities, build self-discipline through a structured, positive environment, and inspire our cadets through professional, mentoring relationships.
 The focus is always on the cadet: preparing them for their future—a journey of excellence in their chosen fields as well as genuine service back to their neighborhoods and beyond.

 The San Jacinto Leadership Academy exists to build tomorrow's leaders today.

 Application Requirements: the following are the minimum criteria for entry.

 2.0 Grade Point Average on the most recent, completed grading period with no failing marks in any core subject area.
 For 5th grade applicants, this is equivalent to a ‘3’ or above in Reading, Writing, Math, Science, and Social Studies.

 California State Test results: ‘Basic’ or above on the most recent year of published results.
 ‘Basic’ equates to a numerical score of at least 300 in both English Language Arts (ELA) and Math.